tawqirahamed31/PROMPT-ENGINEERING/README.md

 # Result

-Hence the given question have been verified usinf chatgpt.
+Hence the given question have been verified using chatgpt.